- 12 hours ago

 It is understood that Bayern Munich, Borussia Dortmund and Paris Saint-Germain were all invited to be part of the Super League but all Bundesliga and Ligue 1 clubs refused to be part of the breakaway tournament.

 All of the teams who were part of the original Super League officially pulled out, with the exception of Real Madrid, Barcelona and Juventus.
-These three teams have publicly remained committed to launching a Super League throughout.

 When is the European Super League due to start?

-It was suggested that the planned launch of the original Super League would have been the start of the 2022/23 season.
+It was suggested that the planned launch of the original Super League would have been the start of the 2022-23 season.

 The original Super League from April 2021 was due to consist of 20 teams.
-Fifteen of those would have been permanent members who could not be relegated.
+15 of those would have been permanent members who could not be relegated.
 An additional five teams would be able to enter each season.

 The format would have seen these 20 clubs split into two leagues of 10 teams.
 Everyone in those two leagues would have played each other home and away, and there would have been a minimum of 18 European matches played each season.

 The matches were due to be played in midweek, and the idea was that teams would still be able to compete in domestic competitions such as the Premier League, La Liga or national cups.
-This will likely be the case with the new Super League, also.

 It is too early to say how much money will be earned in the new Super League but it is likely to be very significant.
 One of the biggest reasons for launching a Super League is to give clubs outside of England the financial means to challenge Premier League clubs.

-It is claimed that the Premier League has built up a financial monopoly on the European game due to its astronomical television deals, to the extent that teams from outside of England can no longer challenge for the best players and continental trophies.
+It is claimed that the Premier League has built up a financial monopoly on the European game, due to its astronomical television deals, to the extent that teams from outside of England can no longer challenge for the best players and continental trophies.

-JP Morgan confirmed that it would be debt financing the original Super League to the amount of £3.5 billion.
+There are likely to be some big backers behind the Super League project; for example, JP Morgan confirmed that it would debt finance the original Super League to the amount of £3.5 billion.

 In total, it was estimated that each team would make between €275m and €400m per year just from participating in the original Super League, thus trebling or even quadrupling the money made from the Champions League.